questionmark/qm-oap-docs/src/deliveryodata/administrator.rst

     Administrator entities are drawn from :qm:table:`G_User` in the data model but contain only a subset of the properties.
 They are read only in OData.

+    ..  od:prop::   Password Edm.String

+        The Administrator's password.
+This field is not available during a GET operation and will always appear to be set to null but it can provided when creating (POST) or updating (PATCH) an Administrator's record.

+        .. versionadded::   2021.05

     ..  od:prop::   ID  Edm.Int32
         :key:
         :notnull: